John Wesley Fitzgerald (politician, born 1990)

-John Wesley Fitzgerald (born September 26, 1990) is an American politician currently serving his second term in the Michigan State House of Representatives for the 83rd District.
-Fitzgerald was first elected to the State House in 2022 when he defeated Lisa DeKryger.
-He won re-election in 2024, defeating Tommy Brann.
-Fitzgerald serves as the Democratic Minority Floor Leader.
-Fitzgerald lives in Wyoming, Michigan with his wife and daughter.
+John Wesley Fitzgerald (born September 26, 1990) is an American politician serving in the Michigan House of Representatives from the 83rd district since 2023.
+Since January 2025, he has served as Democratic Minority Floor Leader of the Michigan House of Representatives.

+Fitzgerald was first elected to the Michigan House in 2022 when he defeated Lisa DeKryger.
+He won re-election in 2024, defeating former state representative Tommy Brann.

+Fitzgerald lives in Wyoming, Michigan, with his wife and daughter.

 Early life, education, and career

 Fitzgerald grew up in Grand Ledge, Michigan.
 He graduated from Grand Ledge High School.
-Fitzgerald's mother is an ordained minister and his father, Frank Fitzgerald, was an attorney and Michigan State Representative, serving from 1987 to 1998.
+His mother is an ordained minister and his father, Frank Fitzgerald, was an attorney and member of the Michigan House of Representatives from 1987 to 1998.

 Fitzgerald graduated from Michigan State University with a degree in history.

-Fitzgerald worked as an account executive in the insurance industry before being elected to the Michigan House of Representatives in 2022.
+Before being elected to office, Fitzgerald worked as an account executive in the insurance industry.

 Political career

-City Council
+Wyoming City Council

-Fitzgerald served on the Wyoming City Council between 2021 and 2022 as the member-at-large.
-He was elected in 2020 and won with 55.12% of the vote.
+Fitzgerald served on the Wyoming City Council from 2021 to 2022 as member-at-large.
+He was elected in 2020 with 55.12% of the vote.